top of page

 Research Statement

-The current research activities focus on the development of a conceptual framework for consciousness that lays the foundations for a fundamental theory of consciousness.
-A central characteristic of the framework is a deeper understanding of quantum systems.
-The framework opens up new perspectives for consciousness research and sheds new light on the functioning of the brain.
+The current research activities focus on the foundations for a theory of consciousness.
+A central characteristic of the approach is a deeper understanding of quantum systems, which offers new perspectives for consciousness research and sheds new light on the functioning of the brain.

-The approach rests on the hypothesis that phenomenal qualities as such are not produced by the brain, but are based on a ubiquitous background field that exhibits an extrinsic physical manifestation and an intrinsic phenomenal essence.
-From this perspective, individual consciousness results from the dynamic interaction between the brain and this field.
-In other words, a conscious state is generated each time the activity of the brain leaves a fingerprint in the omnipresent field.
-This is a very elegant approach.
-However, it raises three key questions:
+The approach rests on the hypothesis that phenomenal qualities are not generated by the brain but are rooted in a ubiquitous background field that exhibits an extrinsic physical manifestation and an intrinsic phenomenal essence.
+From this perspective, individual consciousness results from the dynamic interaction of the brain with this field.
+In other words, a conscious state is formed through resonant coupling of the brain to the omnipresent substrate of consciousness.

 Publications